Monday, 14 July 2025

 Jane x

-I hope I may have inspired you to give our "romance and friendship" challenge a go.
-This fab prize up for grabs too for one randomly selected and you can enter up to 5 times!
+I hope I may have inspired you to give our July challenge a go.
+There is a fab prize up for grabs too for one randomly selected and you can enter up to 5 times.

 Bye for now,